lukaskubanek/OrderedDictionary/README.md

 ## Requirements

-- Swift 4.2+
+- Swift 5.0 or later
-- Xcode 10.0+
+- Xcode 11 or later
-- iOS 8.0+ / macOS 10.10+
+- iOS 8 or later / macOS 10.10 or later

-*For support of Swift 4.0 and 4.1 please refer to version 2.x of this library.*
+*For support of older Swift version please refer to older versions of this library.
+For Swift 4.2 use version 3.x and for Swift 4.0 and 4.1 use version 2.x.*

-*The Xcode and OS requirements apply only when the library is integrated as a framework or via the Xcode project.*
+*The requirements for Xcode and OS versions apply only when the library is integrated as a framework or via the Xcode project.*

 ## Installation